New Zealand Holidays

 Dynamic, rugged and uncompromisingly beautiful, New Zealand is made up of two islands – the North and the South.
 In the North Island you'll discover the geysers and mud pools of Rotorua, the capital Wellington as well as the vibrant city of Auckland.
 The South Island is where you’ll find the towering mountains around Wanaka and Mount Cook, the whales and dolphins of Kaikoura and the laid-back attitude of Christchurch, the island’s largest city.

-To cover all of these highlights and more, our Experts are here to help you plan your perfect New Zealand holiday, and make sure you start your Journey the right way with Air New Zealand.
+To cover all of these highlights and more, our Experts are here to help you plan your perfect New Zealand holiday.
 Take inspiration from our sample holidays below or choose your own adventure with a bespoke itinerary.

 Popular Tailor-made New Zealand Holidays

 New Zealand is more than just a place you simply fly to and stay in.
 To truly experience it all you’ve got to explore its islands, cruise its fjords and marvel at its many natural wonders.
 As a result, our New Zealand holidays are more than just flights and hotels, they’re tailor-made Journeys designed to showcase the very best that this country has to offer.
 Experience the Best of the North Island with 11 days' car hire, a Bay of Islands Hole in the Rock cruise and Tamaki Maori Village tour, or be seduced by the Best of the South Island with 13 days' car hire, a Milford Sound cruise with lunch and a thrilling Franz Josef Glacier valley walk.
 Feeling inspired?
 Check out our holiday ideas below or our tailor-made holidays above.